Guidelines and Deadlines

-Approved Papers can be uploaded to the ECPR website via the Presenter's MyECPR profile from 3 December 2019.
+Approved Papers can be uploaded to the ECPR website via the Presenter's MyECPR account from 14 February.
 Only the person listed as Presenter can do this.
-Papers should be in PDF file format, in English.
+Papers should be in PDF format, in English.
 To specify preferences and presentation times, contact your Panel Chair directly.
-Please upload or circulate your Paper to fellow Workshop attendees by 1 April 2020 so they have time to prepare comments and questions.
+Please upload or circulate your Paper to fellow panellists by 1 June so they have time to prepare comments and questions.

-Uploading your Paper via MyECPR constitutes agreement for ECPR to publish the Paper on this website.
+Please be aware that uploading your Paper via MyECPR constitutes agreement for ECPR to publish the Paper on its website.

 Questions?
 Contact the Events Team.

-This website is updated regularly with information about the academic and social programmes, registration, accommodation, etc.
+This website is updated regularly with information about the academic and social programmes, registration, travel and accommodation.

-We will also make regular announcements in e-bulletins.
-Please subscribe to the 'Events' mailing list via your MyECPR profile if you have not already done so.
+We will also make regular announcements in e-bulletins; please subscribe to the 'Events' mailing list via your MyECPR account if you have not already done so.